ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration_cookbook.md

 ## Logging in a User from a controller

 Sometimes a User must be logged in directly, without providing the username/password combination.
-An example use case is logging in via SSO:
+An example use case is logging in with SSO:

 ``` php
 public function loginEzUserAction()